MbIDAS/OpenUxAS-MDE/README.md

 to generate different configurations for different vehicles.

 ## Building a Setup File
-To create a file that can be installed with pip, from the root directory of the project do:
+To create a 'wheel' file that can be installed with pip, from the root directory of the project do:
 ```shell
 python -m build --wheel